 With the coming of the War in Europe, membership in all the German Societies became smaller and some societies disbanded.
 The enrollment in the German school also decreased.
 At no time was there any thought of disbanding the Kulturvereinigung or discontinuing teaching the German language.

 Also at this time, the German-American Day was celebrated at Carl Schurz Park in Grafton, Wisconsin.
-Today, we continue to celebrate German-American Day at Carl Schurz Park, Stone Bank, Wisconsin on the second Sunday in August.
-As the gate proceeds from this day are collected for the Deutsche Schule, attendance by the community it vital.
+Today, we continue to celebrate German-American Day at Carl Schurz Park, Stone Bank, Wisconsin in August.

 After the War ended, once again German immigrants settled in Milwaukee, significantly increasing the membership of the German societies.
 It also motivated the growth of the Deutsche Schule in the late 1960's when there were over one hundred students enrolled.
 Consequently, it was necessary to add a fifth class to take over-flow from the first grade which had an enrollment of thirty to forty students.

-For over eighty years, the Kulturvereinigung Deutsche Schule has taught the German language to children of the greater Milwaukee Community every Saturday morning from September through May.
+For ninety years, the Kulturvereinigung Deutsche Schule has taught the German language to children of the greater Milwaukee Community every Saturday morning from September through May.
 Over 4,000 students have attended the Deutsche Schule during this time period.

-The Kulturvereinigung is very proud of the accomplishments of its Deutsche Schule and the children that give their time and effort to learn the German language.
-The Deutsche Schule currently employs 7 teachers and two teacher-aides, who teach Preschool through the Fifth level, plus an adult class for the parents and grandparents of students.
+The Kulturvereinigung is very proud of the accomplishments of its Deutsche Schule and the children who give their time and effort to learn the German language.
+The Deutsche Schule currently employs 7 teachers and two teacher-aides, who teach Preschool through the Fifth level, plus adult classes.

 The support and maintenance of our school, which includes teacher salaries, classroom rental and textbooks, comes directly from the efforts of our volunteer board, the support of member societies of the Kulturvereinigung and from our fundraising events.

 It is vital to understand that the original purposes for which we were founded and that were so greatly valued in 1932, are dynamically maintained today.